The Pepperdine coaching staff oversaw a squad that matched a program record with 11 shutouts.

 A native of Reading, England, Max graduated from Mercer in 2002 with a Bachelor of Arts in Communication and a minor in Education.
 He currently holds his NSCAA Premier Coaching Diploma.

 Max and his wife, Noelle, have been married since 2008.
 Noelle is currently the assistant women's volleyball coach at Cal State Northridge.
-They currently reside in Oak Park, Calif.
+They reside in Oak Park, Calif.